ac427/ex280/labs/q3/question.md

 ```
 create new project q3

-Install localstorage operator in project q3 and create loacalvolume named ex280 using the loopback device `/dev/loop0` we created in the prep
+Install localstorage operator in project q3 and create loacalvolume named ex280 using the loopback device `/dev/loop0` we created in the prep.
+Pick either Block or any Filesystem

 verify the storageclass